Question about the program? Call, text or email us. We're here to help!

 Mindlessly eating is when we eat without thinking about what we are doing.
 (Emotionally eating is eating to change the way we feel.
 It’s eating when we’re not actually physically hungry.)

 (At the end, you’ll find two very useful questions to help you change the way you think about emotional and mindless eating.)

-2. Perception: In a study when people thought they were drinking “cheap” wine, they ate less and stayed at dinner shorter.
-But the group with the “good” wine (they were the same exact wines) stayed longer and ate more and said the meal was better.
+2. Perception: In one study, when people thought they were drinking “cheap” wine, they ate less and stayed at dinner shorter.
+But the group with the “good” wine (they were the same exact wines) stayed longer, ate more, and said the meal was better.
 The lesson?
 Don’t always judge a wine bottle by its label or a restaurant by its exterior.

 3. Eating: The first bite is always the best so try to reduce your portions.
 Out to dinner?
 Tell them to pack up 1/2 of your food for home even before they bring out your plate to the table.
 Say no to bread.
 This way you don’t even have to look at it.
 (Here are tips about the best restaurant options for healthy food.)

 If you have to constantly look at it, you’re going to keep asking yourself the question, “Do I want a piece?
 Do I really not want a piece?”
 Save yourself.
 At home, put food in the back of cupboards.
 Make it harder to get to.
 The idea is to make it harder to do the things we don’t want to do, and easier to do the things we really want to do.